paulkoerbitz/easy6502/index.markdown

 ###Zero page,Y: `$c0,Y`###

-This is the equivalent of zero page,X, but can only be used with `LDX` and `STX`.
+This is the equivalent of zero page,X, but using the `Y` register and can only be used with `LDY` and `STY`.

 ###Absolute,X and absolute,Y: `$c000,X` and `$c000,Y`###